-While the dresser was relegated to the kitchen across the Atlantic, the form took on an entirely different function in the United States.
+While the armoire wardrobe was relegated to the kitchen across the Atlantic, the form took on an entirely different function in the United States.

-Instead of dressing one’s meal, the dresser we know today is essentially a version of the European lowboy and is short for “dressing table”, where one can store their dressing accessories, cosmetics and other beauty products.
-Before long, mirrors were included to the backs of these dressers, giving rise to the alternative term for the dresser - the vanity.
+Instead of dressing for one’s meal, the modern wardrobe we know today is essentially a version of the European lowboy and is short for “dressing table”, where one can store their dressing accessories, cosmetics, some folded clothing, and other beauty products.
+Before long, mirrors were included on to the backs of these dressers, giving rise to the alternative term for the dresser - the vanity.